 Now the back side of the outlet.
 Connect each wire to the outlet as shown for your outlet.
 Tighten each screw nice and tight.

 The Wire.
 You will need a 10/4 wire.
-This should have four wires and will have a orange cover like in the picture below.
+This should have four wires and will have an orange cover like in the picture below.

 The Neutral Wire.
 The neutral wire is very important on newer dryers.
-With computers doing everything from putting the cloths in the dryer.
-These computers, lights and what ever it has uses 110 volts.
+With computers doing everything from putting the clothes in the dryer.
+These computers, lights and whatever it has uses 110 volts.
 One of the reasons you need that neutral wire.
 It’s also the return path of the unbalanced.

-The Hot wires.
+The Hotwires.
 Now it doesn’t matter what color these wires are, they can both be black. but you’ll see that you’ll have a red and black.
-These go to the breaker as show.
+These go to the breaker as shown.

-Please keep on mind a dryer can be wired either like what is shown on this page (4 wire ) or 2 wire with a ground.
+Please keep in mind a dryer can be wired either like what is shown on this page (4 wire ) or 2 wire with a ground.

-Now go help your wife dry those cloths
+Now go help your wife dry those clothes